GinkgoFJG/drush_sup/README.txt

         which does not exist and will therefore fail.
 As an alternative, you could specifically request the 7.x branch via:

-          $ drush dl drush_sup-7.x
+          $ drush dl drush_sup-7.x-2.x --select

-        This will download the latest recommended version on the correct (7.x) branch and place it the correct location.
+        You may then select the dev version or the most recent stable release.

 USAGE